shubhamjain0709/github-actions/README.md

 # github-actions
-This repo is created to learn GitHub actions
+This repository is created to learn GitHub actions